xpack/web-doxygen/website/docs/api/index.md

 <li><a href="/web-doxygen/docs/api/classes/dirdef">DirDef</a>: for storing directory related data</li>
 </ul>

-<p>For doxygen specific concepts the following subclasses are available</p>
+For doxygen specific concepts the following subclasses are available

 <ul class="doxyList ">
 <li><a href="/web-doxygen/docs/api/classes/groupdef">GroupDef</a>: for storing grouping related data</li>
 <li><a href="/web-doxygen/docs/api/classes/pagedef">PageDef</a>: for storing page related data</li>
 </ul>

-<p>Finally the data for members of classes, namespaces, and files is stored in the subclass <a href="/web-doxygen/docs/api/classes/memberdef">MemberDef</a>.
-This class is used for functions, variables, enums, etc, as indicated by <a href="/web-doxygen/docs/api/classes/memberdef/#abbdaf88716807e7ff82ed7502cde51fc">MemberDef::memberType()</a>.</p>
+Finally the data for members of classes, namespaces, and files is stored in the subclass <a href="/web-doxygen/docs/api/classes/memberdef">MemberDef</a>.
+This class is used for functions, variables, enums, etc, as indicated by <a href="/web-doxygen/docs/api/classes/memberdef/#abbdaf88716807e7ff82ed7502cde51fc">MemberDef::memberType()</a>.

 ## Producing tracing and debug output {#autotoc_md5}

-<p>Within doxygen there are a number of ways to obtain debug output.
-Besides the invasive method of putting print statements in the code there are a number of easier ways to get debug information.</p>
+Within doxygen there are a number of ways to obtain debug output.
+Besides the invasive method of putting print statements in the code there are a number of easier ways to get debug information.

-<p>For a debug build (build option <span class="doxyComputerOutput">-DCMAKE_BUILD_TYPE=Debug</span>) these options are always available, but for a release build some debug capabilities have to be enabled explicitly (see build options <span class="doxyComputerOutput">-Denable_tracing=YES</span> and <span class="doxyComputerOutput">-Denable_lex_debug=YES</span>).</p>
+For a debug build (build option <span class="doxyComputerOutput">-DCMAKE\_BUILD\_TYPE=Debug</span>) these options are always available, but for a release build some debug capabilities have to be enabled explicitly (see build options <span class="doxyComputerOutput">-Denable\_tracing=YES</span> and <span class="doxyComputerOutput">-Denable\_lex\_debug=YES</span>).

-<p>To enable tracing use the <span class="doxyComputerOutput">-t</span> option.
+To enable tracing use the <span class="doxyComputerOutput">-t</span> option.
 You can optionally specify a name of a trace file, if omitted <span class="doxyComputerOutput">trace.txt</span> will be used.
-When running doxygen with tracing enabled, doxygen will write a lot of internal information to the trace file, which can be used (by experts) to diagnose problems.</p>
+When running doxygen with tracing enabled, doxygen will write a lot of internal information to the trace file, which can be used (by experts) to diagnose problems.

-<p>During a run of doxygen it is possible to specify the <span class="doxyComputerOutput">-d</span> command line option with one of the following values (each option has to be preceded by <span class="doxyComputerOutput">-d</span>):</p>
+During a run of doxygen it is possible to specify the <span class="doxyComputerOutput">-d</span> command line option with one of the following values (each option has to be preceded by <span class="doxyComputerOutput">-d</span>):

 <ul class="doxyList ">
 <li><span class="doxyComputerOutput">preprocessor</span>
 <br/>
- Shows the results of the preprocessing phase, i.e. results from include files, <span class="doxyComputerOutput">#define</span> statements etc., definitions in the doxygen configuration file like: <span class="doxyComputerOutput">EXPAND_ONLY_PREDEF</span>, <span class="doxyComputerOutput">PREDEFINED</span> and <span class="doxyComputerOutput">MACRO_EXPANSION</span>.</li>
+ Shows the results of the preprocessing phase, i.e. results from include files, <span class="doxyComputerOutput">#define</span> statements etc., definitions in the doxygen configuration file like: <span class="doxyComputerOutput">EXPAND\_ONLY\_PREDEF</span>, <span class="doxyComputerOutput">PREDEFINED</span> and <span class="doxyComputerOutput">MACRO\_EXPANSION</span>.</li>
 <li><span class="doxyComputerOutput">nolineno</span>
 <br/>
  In case the line numbers in the results of the preprocessing phase are not wanted they can be removed by means of this option (without <span class="doxyComputerOutput">-d preprocessor</span> this option has no effect.</li>